Investor-State Dispute Settlement: What Are We Trying to Achieve? Does ISDS Get us There?

 This blog post raises some of the questions surrounding these issues, and is the first in a two-part series.
-Part two (forthcoming) will discuss alternatives to ISDS that may achieve these objectives in a more effective and less costly way.
+Part two, Alternatives to Investor State Dispute Settlement, discusses alternatives to ISDS that may achieve these objectives in a more effective and less costly way.

 Promoting Investment Flows